nikydix/nikydixcom-7810d/index.md

 If you want to be the first to be notified when planting begins, you sign up here.
 ![](https://i.postimg.cc/3NQVwCkq/Sowing-a-seed-vector.png)

-If you want to find out more about what a digital Garden is,
+If you want to find out more about what a digital Garden is, and is not,